You can find my Part 1 of my Philippines adventure here: cebu-iligan-initao-city-part1

 Another visit is the Ardent Hot Spring with 40 degree Celsius water, heated by the Mountain Hibok-Hibok and an active volcano, in which you can hike if you have the courage! (we did not have the time).
 Moreover, the island has a unique beauty with the Old Spanish churches and ancestral homes from the Spanish and American periods.

 Despite the fact that is the second-smallest island in the country after Batanes, it really worths a visit for a few days.
-Why not soak yourself in the sun while enjoying this beautiful island with crystal clear waters?
+Most noteworthy, soak yourself in the sun while enjoying this beautiful island with crystal clear waters?
 All the dreams can come true….